raffled/twitteRStorm/presentation/twitteRStorm.md

 - New data enters the topology as it arrives
 - The topology extracts relevant information
 - Each datum is processed
-- Applications or databases are updated
+- Applications, model parameters, databases, etc. are updated

 ## Storm Topologies
 Storm frameworks are specified by *topologies* consisting of: